kassemfrache-sec/kassemfrache-sec/README.md

 </p>

 👋 About me
-I'm a cybersecurity student focused on the offensive side of security penetration testing, web application security, and red teaming.
+I'm a cybersecurity student focused on the offensive side of security — penetration testing, web application security, and red teaming.
 What pulled me in was curiosity: understanding how attacks actually work, how systems get compromised, and what's really happening beneath the surface.
 Learning to think like an attacker has changed how I see every system around me.
 My goal is to grow into a professional penetration tester, and this GitHub is where I document the journey.

 🧠 Currently learning

-🐧 Linux fundamentals & command line
+💻 Linux/Windows fundamentals
-🌐 Computer networking (TCP/IP, DNS, HTTP)
+🌐 Networking (OSI model, Protocols, Ports, etc)
 🔎 Reconnaissance & enumeration
 🕸️ Web application vulnerabilities (OWASP Top 10)
 🐍 Python & Bash scripting for security